Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 Fireplaces

 Fire places are both practical and romantical.
 How relaxing is reading a book by the fireplace at night in your favorite comfy chair?
 Even the crackling sounds are calming.
-Plus, if you're having a date night - well...
-I'll let you get creative.
+Plus, if you're having a date night, then...
+I'll let you fill in the blank!

 Music Players

-It doesn't matter - old school vinyl records, stacks of CD's, or 2,000 tunes on an IPOD - keep your music ready to play in the living area.
-Music is always a perfect choice to bring on your happy jam, wind you down, or get you in that certain "mood".
-With the lights down low and the right music playing - turn on the healing power.
+It doesn't matter - old school vinyl records, stacks of CD's, or 2,000 on an IPOD - keep your music ready to play in the living area.
+Music is always a perfect choice to bring on a serious happy jam, wind you way down, or get you in that certain ooh, la, la mood.
+With the lights down low and the right music playing - let the healing power begin.

 Entertaining & Healing Spaces